Toplessness: South Pacific

 In the South Pacific, toplessness was common prior to contact with Western missionaries, but is less common today.
 On the French territory of Moorea, toplessness is common.
 In the Marshall Islands, women were traditionally topless before contact with Western missionaries and still do not sexually objectify female breasts as is common in much of Western society.
 Marshall Island women typically swim in their muumuus which today are made of a fine polyester that dries quickly.
 Wearing of bikinis and one-piece, breast-covering swimsuits in the Marshall Islands is mainly seen at Western, restricted-access beaches and swimming pools like those at private resorts or on United States government facilities on the Kwajalein Atoll within the Ronald Reagan Ballistic Missile Defense Test Site.

 Thailand

 In traditional Thai society, women dressed similarly to men, wearing only a loose lower garment while normally being bare-breasted.
 Before the introduction of Western dress codes, Thai women were depicted both fully clothed and topless in public.
-Until the early 20th century, women from northern Thailand left their breasts uncovered.
+Until the early 20th century, women from northern Thailand wore a long tube-skirt (Pha-Sin), tied high above their waist and below their breasts, which were uncovered.
 Modernization under King Chulalongkorn encouraged local women to cover their breasts with blouses.
 Between 1939 and 1942, the government of Field Marshal Plaek Pibulsonggram issued a series of cultural standards; Mandate 10, issued on 8 September 1941, instructed Thai people not to appear in public places "without being appropriately dressed".
 Inappropriate dress included "wearing no shirt or wearing a wraparound cloth".